 standard life cycle of a tank.

 Nickle Plated Neodymium Iron Boron rare earth magnets were selected for longevity instead of the standard steel spring found in traditional valves.
 Over time steel springs will weaken or break rendering the valve ineffective.
 NIB Magnets have a far greater life cycle than steel springs and will never break.
 The magnetism of rare earth magnets have a much longer life cycle than common metal or ceramic magnets and therefore have a longer life span.

 The Haseloh Fuel Oil Safety Valve was designed to prevent oil loss from domestic oil tanks caused by broken or damaged oil lines, faulty pumps or filters.
-The valve is installed inside the oil tank.
-Its normal position is closed; it only opens when furnace requires oil.
+Designed to be installed inside the oil tank, its normal position is closed.
+It only opens when the furnace requires oil.
 The suction created by the fuel pump opens the magnetic internal valve.
 When the pump stops, suction ceases and the magnetic valve closes.
 The oil tank is no longer a container with a open outlet, dependant on the furnace to stop the flow of oil.
-It now has a positive shut off at the tank.
+The valve is a positive shut off at the tank.
 Oil lines range from 10 ft. to 100 ft. (average 15 ft. - 40 ft.), with the possibility of damage increasing with the length of the line.
-Damage to the line is irrelevant to the safe storage of the oil.
+Damage to the line is irrelevant to the safe storage of the oil with this valve

 CSA IR-5.1-15 was specifically written to provide rigorous and comprehensive testing standards for the Haseloh Fuel Oil Safety Valve (also known as Haseloh Anti-Siphon Valve).
 CSA IR-5.1-15 was written to conform to other recognised standards.
 The Haseloh Valve passed all CSA testing without any failures or modifications.

 These standards are as follows: